 If you are bad at staying hydrated, here are some tips to help you drink more water.

 Before you travel, you should talk to your doctor about your plans to see whether or not your condition is fit for travel and to see what recommendations your doctor has.
 Talk to your doctor about your concerns, and see what kinds of medicine you should bring for your trip.
 This article doesn’t substitute any medical device given by your doctor.
-If your risk of getting a UTI is deemed high and you’re traveling for more than a few days, you may also want to look into travel health insurance.
+If your risk of getting a UTI is deemed high and you’re travelling for more than a few days, you may also want to look into travel health insurance.

 CompactCath’s catheters are compact, no-touch, and pre-lubricated with anti-bacterial silicone oil.
-They’re great for traveling and everyday use.
+They’re great for travelling and everyday use.
 Here are some customer reviews posted on the public, third-party review website reviews.io (click link for more reviews):

-“CompactCath has made traveling a joy again.
-The pre-lubricated compact [catheter] is easy to use anywhere.
-Thank You”—Dennis M.
+“CompactCath has made travelling a joy again.
+The pre-lubricated compact catheter is easy to use anywhere.
+Thank You”

 “They are great for travel and so easy to use.
 I have them in my car and truck.
-When I fly they are so convenient to use.”—Harold Nolan
+When I fly they are so convenient to use.”

-“Very convenient to use and travel with.
+“Very convenient to use and travel with.”